margau/dmxnet/README.md

 # dmxnet
-ArtNet-DMX-sender and receiver for nodejs
+ArtNet-DMX-sender and receiver for nodejs, currently under heavy development!

 **Art-Net™ Designed by and Copyright Artistic Licence Holdings Ltd**